 - 13. Click the graph once to select it.
-Click the Office Button, the Print, then Print Preview to make sure you are printing the graph, and not your data (which isn't necessary, since your lab report contains a data table).
-Here you will see how the graph will print; if there's something you wish to change, click the Close button, and make your modifications. - 14.
-Add your name and your lab partners' to the header as follows: in the Print Preview window, click the Page Setup... button, then the Header/Footer tab.
+Click the File tab, then Print.
+It is not necessary to print your data, since your lab report contains a data table.
+If you need to make a change, click the File tab, and make your modifications. - 14.
+You can add your name and your lab partners' to the header as follows: in the Print window, click the Page Setup... link (near the center of the window), and then the Header/Footer tab.
 Next click the Custom Header... button, and type your names in the "Left Section" box.
 You can put the experiment title in the "Center Section" box. - 15.
 Insert the current date in the "Right Section" box by clicking the "Date" button (the little calendar see sample at right).
 This will add &[Date] to the right section of the header, and will print the current date on the graph.

-16. Click OK until you return to the print preview window.
-When you are ready, click the Print button.
+16. Click OK twice to return to the print window.
+If the graph is to your liking, set the number of copies and click the Print button.
 In general, you will print one copy for each member of your group, unless otherwise instructed, so that each person can include a copy with their own lab report.